Top court paves way for same-sex marriage in Taiwan

 The other request was filed by the Taipei city government the same year after three same-sex couples lodged an administrative lawsuit against the government after their marriage registrations were rejected, CNA reported.

-Draft legislation is already making its way through the country's parliament but has stalled.
+Draft legislation is already making its way through Taiwan's parliament but had stalled.

 Tsai Ing-wen, Taiwan's first female president, expressed support for gay marriage before her election in 2016.